Necessity of Superposition of Macroscopically Distinct States for Quantum Computational Speedup: Analytic Results for Grover's Quantum Search Algorithm

-We first introduce notation.
-We assume that $N (=2^L) \gg M$ (the number of solutions), because otherwise classical computers could solve the problem quickly.
+We first introduce the notation.
+We assume that $N (=2^L) \gg M$ (number of solutions); otherwise, classical computers could solve the problem quickly.

-It seems obvious that an index register, composed of $L$ qubits, is relevant to Grover's algorithm.
-We therefore look only at the index register, although additional quantum circuits would be present in real quantum computers (see discussions in Sec.~\ref{subsec:conj}).
-For each instance $i(L, \nu)$, where $\nu=(x_1, \cdots, x_M)$ (see Sec.~\ref{sec:conj-Grover}), we put
+It seems evident that an index register, composed of $L$ qubits, is relevant to Grover's algorithm.
+We therefore look only at the index register, although additional quantum circuits may be present in real quantum computers, as discussed in \S\ref{subsec:conj}.
+For each instance $i(L, \nu)$, where $\nu=(x_1, \cdots, x_M)$ (see \S\ref{sec:conj-Grover}), we put